 If your organization produces mountains of data that you do not need to transform into insights right away, a data lake can be a good option.

-But you would still need to translate that raw data into valuable and understandable information to remove the guesswork out of your decision-making.
+But you would still need to translate that raw data into valuable and understandable information to remove the guesswork from your decision-making.
 That’s where data warehousing comes in.

 While data lakes are the most scalable in terms of data holding capacity, a modern data warehouse can handle incredible amounts of data ready to transform it into business intelligence on-demand.